Codgic/codgic-web-legacy/README.md

 - [X] Minor improvements to enchance the whole experience.<br>
 - [X] Forget Password.<br>
 - [ ] News & News Center (To be included in February Update Release).
 #
-# Notes
-A bug was found specifically on Micrsoft Internet Explorer and Microsoft Edge:<br>
-wait.php may not respond if the judging time exceeds 5 seconds.<br>
-I'm not sure when this problem could be fixed.
-#
 You will be able to find the installation notes in the Wiki page in a month.
 Thanks for your support!